-Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing as of August 09, 2016.
+Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing for June 2017 as of July 5, 2017.

 Conclusion I grant an Order of Possession to the landlord effective two days after service of this Order on the tenant.
 Should the tenant(s) fail to comply with this Order, this Order may be filed and enforced as an Order of the Supreme Court of British Columbia.
 I dismiss the landlord's application for a monetary Order, with leave to reapply.
 This decision is made on authority delegated to me by the Director of the Residential Tenancy Branch under Section 9.1(1) of the Residential Tenancy Act.